gracecarrillo/Crash-Course_Machine_Learning/README.md

 </p>

 <p align="justify">
 In this crash course, we introduce the core idea of teaching a computer to learn concepts using data—without being explicitly programmed.
-We also do a worked example of the Machine Learning Workflow, and one case study of machine learning: Predicting Customer Churn.
+We also do a worked example of the Machine Learning Workflow, and two case study of machine learning: Recommender Based Systems and Classification Systems.
 </p>

 ## PREPARATION BEFORE THE SEMINAR